AnkitNub/AnkitNub/README.md

 - 🎓 I'm a Computer Science graduate from Savitribai Phule Pune University.
 - 🏠 I'm from Nagpur, India and I'm a FullStack Developer.
-- 🌱 Currently working as a Freelance Full-Stack Developer, building scalable and responsive web applications from concept to deployment.
+- 💻 Previously worked as a Software Engineer at Telstra.
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ankitnub).
+- 🌱 Currently a Freelance Full-Stack Developer, building responsive and scalable web apps from concept to launch.

 ## Stats
 <div align="center">